Sunday, September 6, 2015

 Honorable Mention

-I remember my father telling me that the transmission fell out of the car.
+It was the only new car my step-father ever bought.
+I remember him telling me that the transmission fell out of the car.
 Being a naive 10 year old I asked, "Is that normal for a car with only 500 miles on it?"
 He mumbled something about a warranty.
 6 months later, the second transmission failed, and I had to ask, "Is that normal for a car with only 3,000 miles on it?"

 I never saw that car again.
 I also noticed that within 2 years, I never saw any VW 411’s again.
 Volkswagen must have only made two extra transmissions per vehicle, and thus doomed them to extinction with a 6 month half life.